aveith/aveith.github.io/_pages/about.md

 * **2022 - present**: Research Software Engineer.
   * **Leader**: [Lieven Trappeniers](https://www.bell-labs.com/about/researcher-profiles/lieventrappeniers/#gref).
   * **Hosting team**: Federated Stream Processing in Software & Data Systems (SDSR) Research Lab at the [Nokia Bell Labs](https://www.bell-labs.com/#gref).
-  * **Description**: A wide variety of applications in Industry 4.0, AR/VR, IoT, smart technologies, connected cars, among others, produce massive amounts of data that must be analyzed seamlessly and near real-time fashion.
+  * **Description**: A wide variety of applications in Industry 4.0, AR/VR, IoT, smart technologies, connected cars, among others, produce massive amounts of data that must be analyzed seamlessly and in near real-time fashion.
 In such scenarios, systems must handle strong computing and storage requirements, which change over time.
-This happens because in these scenarios the data generation is skewed, resources are prone to failures, network is unstable, etc. When any of these changes appeared in the system, it must adjust the deployment gracefully without affecting SLAs such as throughput, end-to-end latency, cost, etc. Additionally, these complex systems bring together the needs of multiple actors from data producers offering their data (e.g., sensors, cameras, monitoring systems) on a marketplace to a wide range of end-user applications running on a multi-tenant environment.
+This happens because in these scenarios the data generation is skewed, resources are prone to failures, network is unstable, etc. When any of these changes appear in the system, it must adjust the deployment gracefully without affecting SLAs such as throughput, end-to-end latency, cost, etc. Additionally, these complex systems bring together the needs of multiple actors from data producers offering their data (e.g., sensors, cameras, monitoring systems) on a marketplace to a wide range of end-user applications running on a multi-tenant environment.
 Federated stream processing systems have emerged as a powerful tool to address these needs.
 These systems combine federation -- which assumes that multiple companies operate sites for providing data, computation, storage, and communication -- and distributed approach -- which corresponds to spreading computing and data across a network topology.
 My research aims to answer questions like:
    * How to provide data lineage/provenance/sovereignty?
    * How to orchestrate/mediate the utilization of multiple services, platforms (public, private, and hybrid), and data providers?